Accounting & Tax for Crypto and Web3 Companies in Estonia

 Layer Tools We Support What It Does

-Transaction aggregation Koinly, CoinTracking, manual API exports Pulls all transactions from wallets and exchanges
+Transaction aggregation Koinly, CoinTracking, CryptoTaxCalculator, manual API exports Pulls all transactions from wallets and exchanges into a single ledger

-Transaction classification Manual review + automated rules Tags each transaction type; flags complex DeFi
+Transaction classification Manual review + automated rules Tags each transaction as buy/sell/swap/receive/fee/transfer; flags complex DeFi interactions

-Cost basis calculation Built into Koinly/CoinTracking FIFO or weighted average cost base calculation
+Cost basis calculation Built into Koinly/CoinTracking; manual for complex cases FIFO or weighted average cost base calculation for each disposal

 Accounting software Merit Aktiva, Xero General ledger; journal entries; financial statements